-- 2. Learning from and working collaboratively with individuals representing diverse cultures, religions, and lifestyles in a spirit of mutual respect and open dialogue in personal, work, and community contexts - 3.
+- 1. Using 21st century skills to understand and address global issues - 2.
+Learning from and working collaboratively with individuals representing diverse cultures, religions, and lifestyles in a spirit of mutual respect and open dialogue in personal, work, and community contexts - 3.
 Understanding other nations and cultures, including the use of non-English languages